GlitchFamily/np/README.md

 To start your Phoenix server:
   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Create, migrate and seed your database with `mix ecto.reset`
-  * Install Node.js dependencies with `cd assets && npm install`
+  * Install Node.js dependencies with `cd assets && npm i`
-  * Start Phoenix endpoint with `mix phx.server`
+  * Start Phoenix endpoint with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.